Work and think like a next level Scrum Master

 - Coaching the Agile team

-- Exam Name: SAFe® 4 Scrum Master Exam
+- Exam name – SAFe® 5 Scrum Master Exam

-- Exam Duration: Candidates have 30 days from course completion date to answer all questions and submit their exam
+- Exam duration – Candidates have 30 days from the course completion date to answer all questions and submit their exam.

 Professional Development Units (PDUs) and Scrum Education Units (SEUs)

-- Attendees may be eligible to apply for 15 PDUs toward their continuing education requirements with the Project Management Institute (PMI) for PMP and PMI-ACP certifications.
+Attending this course means that you may be eligible to apply for 15 PDUs toward your continuing education requirements with the Project Management Institute (PMI) for PMP and PMI-ACP certifications.

-- Attendees may be eligible to apply for SEUs under category C, toward earning or renewing their CSP through Scrum Alliance.
+You may also be eligible to apply for SEUs under category C, toward earning or renewing your CSP through Scrum Alliance.

-This course is intended for people new to the role of the Scrum Master, or people wanting to better understand the role and how it fits in a SAFe® enterprise, attendees typically include:
+Your company has embraced the benefits of Scrum teams and has become a SAFe enterprise.
+The SAFe Scrum Master course is intended for people new to the role of the Scrum Master, as well as people wanting to better understand the role and how it fits in the context of an entire SAFe® enterprise.